 The Company intends to actively explore all of its projects as and when resources permit.
-The nature and extent of further exploration on any of the Company's properties however will depend on the results of completed and ongoing exploration activities, an assessment of its recently acquired properties and the Company's financial resources.
+The nature and extent of further exploration on any of the Company's properties will depend on the results of completed and ongoing exploration activities, an assessment of its recently acquired properties and the Company's financial resources.

-As of the date hereof, the Company's exploration priorities are the Larocque East, Geiger, Trident, Evergreen, Hawk, Ranger, and Collins Bay Extension properties.
+As of the date hereof, the Company's current exploration priorities are the Collins Bay Extension, East Rim, Evergreen, Full Moon, Geiger, Hawk, Larocque East, Madison, Ranger, and Trident properties.